aghagol/JEDI/README.md

 #### Installation

+First, do `git clone --recursive https://github.com/aghagol/JEDI.git` where you want the local repo to be placed.

 I use [SPAMS](https://github.com/samuelstjean/spams-python) for LASSO optimization.
 SPAMS library is located in the `/lib/` directory.
 Please follow the SPAMS installation instructions for Linux and OSX.
 For Windows, it is easier to use SPAMS's binaries that can be downloaded from http://spams-devel.gforge.inria.fr/downloads.html

 #### Running